splunk-soar-connectors/.github/.github/GUIDE.md

   # Set the original repo as the upstream
   $ git remote add upstream git@github.com:splunk-soar-connectors/app-repo.git

-  # Sync with the latest changes on the upstream's next branch
+  # Sync with the latest changes on the upstream's main branch
-  $ git checkout next
+  $ git checkout main
-  $ git pull upstream next
+  $ git pull upstream main
   ```

 ## Step 3: Make your changes